Filing reports on wages and employer’s contributions

 File the employer's separate report

 Note: If you are on the Tax Administration’s register of employers (=you are treated as a registered employer), you must file employer’s separate reports also for any months when you do not pay wages to anyone.
-Enter “No wage payments” in your report(s) for such months.
+Enter “No wages payable” in your report(s) for such months.

 What information must be reported to the Incomes Register?